SycloverTeam/SCTF-2026/Web/Transit Privilege/writeup-en.md

 ]
 ```

-That response is already explicit:

-- the profile is `server-source`,
-- the note states that it contains the packaged service JAR.
+That is already explicit enough: the profile is `server-source`, and the note says that the bundle contains the packaged service JAR.
 After creating a ticket and fetching the bundle, the archive contains:

 ```text
 ops-console-demo-0.1.0.jar
 ```

-Only now does the challenge become a proper white-box problem.
+Only from this point onward does the second half become a source-level problem.

----

-## 6. What the server code confirms

-With the server JAR in hand, the second half becomes much easier to map out.

-The first useful keywords are:

-- `reconcile`
-- `ObjectInputStream`
-- `readObject`

-They quickly lead to:
+With the server JAR available, searching for terms like `reconcile`, `ObjectInputStream`, and `readObject` quickly leads to:

 ```text
 /admin/maintenance/reconcile
 ```

-This route accepts a Base64-encoded ZIP, extracts:

-- `manifest.json`
-- `inventory.dat`

-and then deserializes `inventory.dat` with Java native deserialization.

-The most useful class on that path is:
+This route accepts a Base64-encoded ZIP, extracts `manifest.json` and `inventory.dat`, and then deserializes `inventory.dat` with Java native deserialization.
+The most important class on this path is:

 ```text
 ctf.sctf.ops.maintenance.InventoryCursorEntry